le-gonzo/data-sync-refinery/README.md

 5. **Setup Configuration Settings***

    - Copy the `config.ini.template` file and rename the copy to `config.ini`.
    - Edit `config.ini` and replace placeholders with appropriate values.
+See: `CONFIGURATION.md`.

 ### Usage